Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BR 450 and the Stihl BR 500.

 Engine specs comparison

-- In comparison, the Stihl BR 450's engine displacement of 63.3cc is slightly outperformed by the 64.8cc of the Stihl BR 500.
-This suggests that the latter consumes slightly larger amounts of fuel per stroke and will provide you with slightly more power.
+- In comparison, the Stihl BR 450's engine displacement of 63.3cc is slightly surpassed by the 64.8cc of the Stihl BR 500.
+This indicates that the latter may consume marginally more fuel per stroke, potentially resulting in slightly greater power output.

 - Each of these blowers requires a fuel/oil mix to operate, as the Stihl BR 450 features a 2-cycle engine, and the Stihl BR 500 is powered by the Stihl 4-Mix 4-stroke engine.